 Whatever you are going through, you are not alone.
 Whether you are looking for strategies to cope, support in making a big decision, help with a difficult relationship, insight into mental health symptoms, a listening ear, cultivating a deeper level of acceptance, strength, hope, or exploring personal meaning and purpose, I count it an honor to work with you.
 I have been in practice for 14 years in the mental health field, since earning my Master's degree in Counseling and Art Therapy from Ursuline College in 2009.
 As a Licensed Professional Clinical Counselor an...

-I am licensed in Ohio with 5 years of professional work experience.
-I have experience in helping clients with stress and anxiety, lgbt-related issues, trauma and abuse, & depression.
+I am licensed in Ohio and Wisconsin with 15 years of professional work experience.
+I have experience in helping clients with stress and anxiety, anger management, depression, & coping with life changes.
 I believe that you are the expert of your story and that you have many strengths that will assist you in overcoming things that challenge you.
-Taking the first step to seeking a more fulfilling and happier life takes courage.
-I am here to support you in that process.
+Taking the first step to sign up for therapy can take courage and I am proud of you for getting started!

-I am licensed in Louisiana and North Carolina with 12 years of professional work experience.
-I have experience in helping clients with relationship issues, family conflicts, coping with grief and loss, & motivation, self-esteem, and confidence.
-I believe that you are the expert on your story and have many strengths that will assist you in overcoming things that challenge you.
-It takes courage to seek a more fulfilling and happier life and take the first steps towards a change.
-I am here to support & empower you in that journey.
+I am licensed in Ohio with 10 years of professional work experience.
+I have experience in helping clients with stress and anxiety, family conflicts, & motivation, self esteem, and confidence.
+I also have experience working with depression.
+I believe that you are the expert of your story and that you have many strengths that will assist you in overcoming things that challenge you.
+Taking the first step to sign up for therapy can take courage and I am proud of you for getting started!

 Finding the right therapist can feel intimidating.
 However, there are a few methods you can try to narrow your search for a counselor in the Columbus area if you find it challenging to find therapists accepting new clients.

-Forbes reports that the average price of an in-person therapy session in the US is $100 to $200 per hour.
+Forbes reports that the average price of an in-person therapy session with a counselor in the US is $100 to $200 per hour.
 These prices may be higher in Columbus due to a higher cost of living.

 Online therapists, including the US-based therapists above, can work with people like you in or around Columbus to offer creative forms of communication and treatment.
 You do not have to commute to a therapist's office to meet with one of these counselors.